 The Company is subject to various laws and regulations governing its mining, development and exploration activities.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.
-As at 30 June 2017 the Company has accrued \$ 145,000 regarding liabilities related to environmental issues.
+As a result of examinations conducted by the Ministry of Energy and Mines at the Corihuarmi mine, the Company has been fined for failure to comply with environmental obligations.
+The Company has appealed the aforesaid resolutions.
+As at 31 March 2017 the Company estimates an amount of \$457,000 as contingencies related to liabilities for breach of environmental issues.
+No provision has been made as the Directors believe that the Company will be successful in its appeal.